why Fluidigm Corporation [FLDM] is a Good Choice for Investors After New Price Target of $9.00

-Fluidigm Corporation [NASDAQ: FLDM] jumped around 0.29 points on Monday, while shares priced at $5.88 at the close of the session, up 5.19%.
+Fluidigm Corporation [NASDAQ: FLDM] closed the trading session at $5.84 on 07/30/20.
+The day’s price range saw the stock hit a low of $5.18, while the highest price level was $5.95.
 The company report on July 20, 2020 that GnomeDX Files for FDA Emergency Use Authorization for Rapid Turnaround Real-Time RT-PCR COVID-19 Test Utilizing the Fluidigm Biomark HD Platform.

 Test Intended to Expand Availability of COVID-19 Screening Resources in Central Ohio.